Gelly

 6}

 Aliasing works on expressions as well.
-To select an uppercase version of the title field from the Blog Post model outputted as the screamingTitle key, the expression can be aliased by prefixing the selection with an alias identifier and a colon.
+To select an uppercase version of the title field from the Blog model outputted as the screamingTitle key, the expression can be aliased by prefixing the selection with an alias identifier and a colon.

 gelly